Last week, while on a business trip in Vegas, I saw the musical Jersey Boys for the first time.

-I saw no children at this Friday night showing, which to me meant they had lost themselves a few sales.
+I saw no children at this Friday night showing, which to me meant they’d lost themselves a few sales.

-Yes, even in Vegas, parents won’t pay to take their kids to hear the “F” word.
+Yes, even in Vegas, parents won’t pay to have their kids hear the “F” word.

 Here’s what was interesting about the barbs going back and forth in the Yahoo commentary I read.